 The following rules should ensure a fair comparison of the IO500 results between systems and configurations.
 They serve to reduce mistakes and improve accuracy.

-Submissions are made using the latest version of the IO500 application in GitHub and all binaries should be built according to the included build instructions.
+- Submissions are made using the latest version of the IO500 application in GitHub and all binaries should be built according to the instructions in Running.

 - Read-after-write semantics: The system must be able to correctly read freshly written data from a different client node after the close operation on the writer has been completed.

 - The stonewall flag must be set to 300 to ensure all create/write run for at least 300 seconds.

 - We defined a very high workload for all benchmarks that should satisfy this requirement but you may have to set higher values.